fumiomatsuda/mfapy/README.md

 Requirement
 ----------------------------------------
 Python 3.6
-mfapy required the packages:
+mfapy requires the packages:
-NumPy and SciPy (van der Walt, Colbert & Varoquaux, 2011) nlopt https://nlopt.readthedocs.io/en/latest/ parallel python (pp-1.6.4.4) https://www.parallelpython.com/ developed by Vitalii Vanovschi. mkl-service
+NumPy and SciPy (van der Walt, Colbert & Varoquaux, 2011) nlopt https://nlopt.readthedocs.io/en/latest/ joblib mkl-service

 mfapy was developed and tested using the PyScripter IDE, and was tested in 64 bit version of Anaconda3 distribution in Windows 10.